-Consider other strategies to ensure that the dream job you’ll be chasing is worth getting.
+How to land a dream job: Consider other strategies to ensure that the dream job you’ll be chasing is worth getting.
 Start by interviewing someone who currently holds the position you covet.
 Don’t just ask how they got it.
 See if you can shadow them for a day or more so you can get a feel for what the job is really like.

 Rachel Carroll had the benefit of knowing during her college years that she wanted to be a designer.
 Upon graduation, she sought out a junior designer role only to be rebuffed.

-If you find yourself in Carroll’s shoes, don’t think internships are beneath you.
+How to land a dream job: If you find yourself in Carroll’s shoes, don’t think internships are beneath you.
 They could lead right into your preferred role.

 How to land a dream job: Make your career road map even more worthwhile by estimating how much time you should spend in each position.
 You can find hints by considering the job description for your dream role.
 The description could reveal what experience you need to qualify.

-Getting hands-on experience is imperative.
+Also, getting hands-on experience is imperative.
 It could prove to hiring managers that you’ve experienced — not just read about — everything you need to know for your ultimate gig.
-It’ll also confirm your career choice for yourself.
-If Carroll didn’t enjoy the ins and outs of UX design, for example, she probably wouldn’t have loved managing a design team.
+It’ll also confirm your career choice for yourself — as it did for Carroll.

-|● Attend seminars, talks, and conferences related to your dream job field.
+|● Attend seminars, talks and conferences related to your dream job field.

-- Find a career coach or mentor with experience in the field.
+● Find a career coach or mentor with experience in the field.

-- Make connections at every turn and add them to your optimized LinkedIn profile.
+● Make connections at every turn, and add them to your optimized LinkedIn profile.

-Just remember that not all career advice is good advice.
+● Remember that not all career advice is good advice.

 Now imagine interviewing for your dream job.
 You’re sitting across from a hiring manager, and they have your resume in one hand and the job description in the other.